History of Northern Virginia Data Centers

-In order to remain successful, cloud service providers are expanding even more to accommodate the enormous amounts of data being collected and consumed.
+In order to remain successful, cloud service and managed security providers are expanding even more to accommodate the enormous amounts of data being collected and consumed.
 Several cloud providers currently operating in Northern Virginia have already predicted that they will need to triple their infrastructure by the year 2020.

 Data center inventory levels continue to rise to meet growing demand and nearly every MegaWatt of capacity that is constructed is occupied shortly after it is commissioned.
 Growth in Northern Virginia is expected to continue throughout the rest of the year despite the high cost per acre, which currently sits around $1.2 million.
 Some predict that the explosive growth in the region will continue at least through 2022.